 - Foods very high in proteins

-These substances are very irritating and make our kidneys work twice as hard as normal.
+The reason behind this is that these foods irritate and make our kidneys work twice as hard as normal.

-- Blueberry juice, its antioxidant powers and protects the urinary system, prevents infections, prevents bacteria from sticking to the bladder wall, which is essential for these organs.
-It cleans us and must be consumed daily.
+- Blueberry juice has antioxidant powers and protects the urinary system, prevents infections, and prevents bacteria from sticking to the bladder wall.
+It cleans our kidneys and bladder and must be consumed daily.

 We must keep one very important piece of information in mind: eating raw fruits and vegetables is a truly indispensable aspect.
-Why?
-Because they provide us with live enzymes that we loose if we cook them, and they are basic for the cleansing process in our bodies.
-That’s why we recommend that you always consume raw when possible.
-Bellow, we will list good vegetables for caring for our kidneys and bladder.
+Not only do they provide us with live enzymes that are lost during cooking but they are also essential for the body’s cleansing process.

-- Beets: an excellent kidney detoxifier
+- Beets: excellent kidney detoxifier

-Herbs for our kidneys and bladder
+Herbs for Kidneys and Bladder